pgadmin-org/pgadmin4/docs/en_US/desktop_deployment.rst

 configure the Python code to run in single-user mode, and then to configure the runtime to find and execute the code.

+Note that there are multiple configuration files that are read at startup by pgAdmin.
+These are as follows:

+* ``config.py``: This is the main configuration file, and should not be modified.
+  It can be used as a reference for configuration settings, that may be overridden in one of the following files.

+* ``config_distro.py``: This file is read after ``config.py`` and is intended for packagers to change any settings that are required for their pgAdmin distribution.
+  This may typically include certain paths and file locations.

+* ``config_local.py``: This file is read after ``config_distro.py`` and is intended for end users to change any default or packaging specific settings that they may wish to adjust to meet local preferences or standards.

 Python
 ------